Health Updates

 As I stated in the last entry, this will be a post that is updated as information comes in about my health.
 If you found your way here, that means you read the last one and are somewhat interested in what’s going on.
 We appreciate that.
 The latest updates will always be on top, so they will essentially be in reverse order.

-The first update was made on 8/4 and is the are three updates so far.
+The first update was made on 8/4 and is the are nine updates so far.

 8/25/24